sha3sha3/UE-DSSPlugin/README.md

 ```
 # Connecting to DSS Server Node With Signing key(Not recommended)
 Only on client you are responsible for the connection with DSS server, On Dedicated servers it is automated.
 Since the token is generated locally (Not a good idea), if there is a time difference between client and server your token might be already expired.
+Thus you might get 401 Unauthorized.

 <h1 align="Center">
   <br>